 By default, they do not treat their employees, those who look to them for leadership, well either.
-It is a lose-lose situation for all involved.
 In order to combat the effects of stress, leaders must be able to identify the source of their stress and confront it head-on.
 Here’s how:

 1. Become Familiar With Your Body’s Stress Response